An outline of UWE Bristol's process for withholding awards from students due to breaches of the Student Conduct Policy, or outstanding obligations.

 When the obligation is discharged in full, including clearance of cheque(s), the Head of Financial Services or other appropriate University officer will inform the Director of Student and Academic Services immediately.
 They will ensure that:

-- the supplementary results list is dated, countersigned and authorised for publication by the faculty
+- the supplementary results list is dated, countersigned and authorised for publication by the college

 - arrangements are made for the grant of an award for which you have qualified.